lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verses 1-2.**

-1\.God remembers his people, each one: "Remember David."
+1\.
+God remembers his people, each one: "Remember David."
 The Spirit maketh intercession within us according to the will of God.

-2\.He remembers their afflictions: "David and all his afflictions."
+2\.
+He remembers their afflictions: "David and all his afflictions."
 "I know thy works and thy tribulation."

-3\.He remembers their vows, especially,
+3\.
+He remembers their vows, especially,

 a) Those which relate to his service.